Rio Grande 315: Operations since restoration

 No. 315 has operated on the Durango and Silverton Narrow Gauge Railroad and the Cumbres and Toltec Scenic Railroad multiple times since its restoration.
 315 was a common Attendee of the Railfest events held at the D&SNG from 2007 to 2016, visiting the C&TS often as well.

 In 2016, No. 315 went to the C&TS to participate in their Narrow Gauge Rendezvous event.
 The DRHS and the C&TS then decided that the locomotive is to remain on C&TS property until at least 2025, where it played parts in the festivities associated with 37th National Narrow Gauge Convention, the C&TS opening day 2018 and 2019, multiple private charters, and the Victorian Iron Horse Roundup to celebrate the 50th anniversary of the C&TS.
 By the end of the C&TS 2021 season in October, the locomotive was required to receive its FRA federally mandated 1,472-day boiler inspection and overhaul.
 It later returned to service on March 8, 2023.
 In 2025 it was announced the locomotive would travel to the Colorado Railroad Museum by the end of the year.
+315 arrived in Golden on November 19, 2025 and has been running the Polar Express Train Ride alongside Denver and Rio Grande Western Locomotive 491.
+She will stay in Golden until at least May 2026, where she will participate in events in the new year such as the Colorado Crossings which will be Florence and Cripple Creek themed with 3 F&CC locomotives being there, 20, 315 and 318, with 20 and 315 being operational alongside D&RGW 491.